brynpickering/python_boilerplate/docs/contributing.md

 ### Setting up a development environment

-To create a development environment for python_boilerplate, with all libraries required for development and quality assurance installed, it is easiest to install python_boilerplate using the [mamba](https://mamba.readthedocs.io/en/latest/index.html) package manager, as follows:
+To create a development environment for python_boilerplate, with all libraries required for development and quality assurance installed, it is easiest to install bryn_python_boilerplate using the [mamba](https://mamba.readthedocs.io/en/latest/index.html) package manager, as follows:

 1. Install mamba with the [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) executable for your operating system.
 1. Open the command line (or the "miniforge prompt" in Windows).